Transition from Ming to Qing: First Joseon campaign

 The Later Jin had lost at the Battle of Ningyuan the previous year and their khan Nurhaci died from his wounds afterwards.
 Peace negotiations with the Ming after the battle delayed an aggressive Ming response to the Jurchen loss, and the Ming general Yuan Chonghuan was busy fortifying the border garrisons and training new musketeers.
 The new khan Hong Taiji was eager for a quick victory to consolidate his position as khan.
 By invading Joseon he also hoped to extract much-needed resources for his army and subjects, who had suffered in the war against the Ming.

-In 1627, Hong Taiji dispatched princes Amin, Jirgalang, Ajige and Yoto to Joseon with 30,000 troops, under the guidance of Gang Hong-rip and Li Yongfang.
+In 1627, Hong Taiji dispatched princes Amin, Jirgalang, Ajige, and Yoto to Joseon with 30,000 troops, under the guidance of Gang Hong-rip and Li Yongfang.
 The Jurchens met sharp resistance at the border towns but Joseon border garrisons were quickly defeated.
 The Jurchen army advanced into Uiju where Ming general Mao Wenlong was stationed, and Mao quickly fled with his men into the Bohai Sea.
 Next, the Jurchens attacked Anju.
 When it became clear that defeat was inevitable, the Anju garrisons committed suicide by blowing up their gunpowder storehouse.
 Pyongyang fell without a fight and the Jin army crossed the Taedong River.
-Joseon Korean King Injo asked the Ming to send cannons and hwagi rocket carts in addition to the Ming "southern army" to help against the 1627 Manchu invasion of Korea as Joseon forts fell and Joseon troops were wiped out..
-He also said Korean commoners had to provide excessive rations to Ming general Mao Wenlong.

 By this time news of the invasion had reached the Ming court, which immediately dispatched a relief contingent to Joseon, slowing the Jurchen advance into Hwangju.
 King Injo then dispatched an envoy to negotiate a peace treaty, but by the time the messenger returned, Injo had already fled from Hanseong to Ganghwa Island in panic.